yasster/Divide-react-native/README.md

 ## Di\/ide [![Build Status](https://travis-ci.org/yasster/Divide-react-native.svg?branch=master)](https://travis-ci.org/yasster/Divide-react-native)

-Divide is a cross-platform mobile application using photo recognition of payment receipts using Microsoft's Cognitive Services.
-Designed to assist splitting costs between others.
+The divide is a cross-platform mobile application, performing photo recognition of payment receipts.
+Microsoft's Cognitive Services analyses the input images, to extra the desired data.Designed for seamlessly splitting the payments, between the involved parties in the transaction.

 Build using [React Native](https://facebook.github.io/react-native/) for iOS and Android with a fusion of ES6.
 NativeBase builds a layer on top of React Native that provides with basic set of components for mobile application development.

 [![play-store](https://strapmobile.com/wp-content/uploads/2016/02/google-play-200.png)] [![app-store](https://strapmobile.com/wp-content/uploads/2016/02/app-store-200.png)]